 - Write down a list of the features of your current blog platform.
 Pro tip: If you're on a blog platform that has a built-in mobile template, don't forget to add that to the list of features even if you don't personally visit your blog on a mobile device — it might be the format of choice for a big chunk of your readers.

 - Compare that list with the core features of Wordpress.
-Find how many plugins you'd need to install to add all of those features to Wordpress.
+Look into what it will take to add all of those features to Wordpress (themes, plugins, etc).

 - Estimate the time and cost of moving your blog to Wordpress with all of its current features intact.